shenwei356/crun/README.md

 crun
 ====

-Run commands in a chain and concurrently
+Run workflow.
+Generally all parts are sequential executed, and some parts could be done parallelly.

 DOWNLOAD
 -------------

-Two versions are provided:
+Two editions are provided:

-- [**recommended**] crun is a Perl script, you may need to install a Perl modules by:
+- [**recommended**] perl/crun is a Perl script.
+You may need to install a Perl module by:

     cpan install Parallel::Runner

-- [need more test] crun.go is written in Golang, no third-party packages are used.
+- [need more test] go/crun.go is written in Golang, no third-party packages are used.
 Please use [gobuild - Cross-Platform Go Project Compiler](http://gobuild.io/download/github.com/shenwei356/crun/go) to compile it.
 It's simple and fast!

 USAGE